-As a QAO graduate, you will work across various areas of the business to give you broad exposure to the clients, work, and teams across a variety of sectors.
-This helps you explore and identify the areas that most interest you.
+As a QAO graduate, you will work across various areas of the business.
+This will give you broad exposure to our clients, services, and work locations throughout Queensland, and help you explore and identify the areas that most interest you.

 Absolutely.
 We know what it takes to be successful, capable, and engaged.

 At QAO we invest in the professional and personal development of our people to ensure they are the best they can be.
 Many of our financial auditors have achieved, or are working towards, post graduate qualifications such as CA ANZ, CPA, or IPA.

 We will provide financial assistance and leave to support your professional qualification and help you meet your career aspirations.